mickem/www.nsclient.org/content/blog/nsclient++/2010/2010-02-18/welcome-community-p/post.md

 module) \* CheckExternalScripts I would also really really like to get feedback on what people would like to see in the form of features and such.
 Especially on \*nix where I am just now starting to thread lightly...
-And again wicked big thanks to everyone who helps out and such on the forum/wiki/\* here!!! // Michael Medin
+Also feel free to let me know if I am stone crazy and should give upon this! :) And again wicked big thanks to everyone who helps out and such on the forum/wiki/\* here!!! // Michael Medin